After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 An HHS spokesperson said Slaoui's expertise is "invaluable to the Board of Directors' decisions, but he does not commit the government to any financial obligations.
 Operation Warp Speed's investment decisions are recommended to, and approved by, the Operation Warp Speed Board of Directors (BoD) on a weekly basis.
 The BoD is composed of the Secretaries of HHS and DOD, in addition to White House COVID-19 Task Force personnel."

-The conflict of interest section repeats protections first disclosed by the House Select Subcommittee on the Coronavirus Crisis chaired by Clyburn in late September when it got the information from HHS.
+The conflict of interest section repeats protections first disclosed by the House Select Subcommittee on the Coronavirus Crisis, chaired by Clyburn, in late September when it got the information from HHS.

 As for Slauoi's compensation, the contract obtained by NPR says he is paid $1,000, not $1, as has been previously reported.
 Additional covered expenses include reasonable food, lodging and "coach economy class" travel.